tiny-witch/renpy_replace_tabs/README.md

 2. navigate to your game directory in the terminal.
 You can do this by copying the file path to your script (ie. user/game/path/) and typing in terminal: cd "user/game/path/"

-Check if you're in the right folder by typing ls , which will return a listt of files in the folder, ie: script.rpy options.rpy etc..
+Check if you're in the right folder by typing ls , which will return a list of files in the folder, ie: script.rpy options.rpy etc..